achichen/coffee-script-and-live-script/scope/README.md

 ### The Problem

 1. Is lexical scope less confusing?
-Move a single line might completely change the scope and final result.
+You have to examine codes before current line for occurrence of the variable you want use.
+And moving a single line might completely change the scope and final result.
-2. What if **we do want to modify the global x in f()**?
+2. What if we do want to modify the global x from f()?
 Unfortunately, there is no way to do that in Coffee.

 ---